 To be effective, KPIs must be matched to the specific business model and objectives of the company.
 No two companies are exactly the same.
 Even companies in the same industry may have different goals and objectives.
 Software providers often overlook this, assuming that a handful of standard KPIs are all that any business needs.
 You can't manage what you can't measure, so having the right KPIs is essential.
 If your analytics tools don't support industry-specific KPIs or allow you to track custom KPIs, they aren't doing you any good.
 Some software packages come with industry-specific KPIs preconfigured in standard reports and dashboards.

-To make the most of this capability, for different roles so team members from different departments only see information that is relevant to their job.
+To make the most of this capability, use permissions to set different roles so team members from different departments only see information that is relevant to their job.
 This eliminates the need for each person in the company to create their dashboard from scratch.
 Individual employees should also be able to easily customize the dashboard to meet their specific needs.

 Dashboards that are difficult to tailor to specific roles or hard to personalize are often more of a hindrance than a help and are unlikely to provide insights and efficiencies your business needs.